RobertLudwick/Polistates/README.md

 #### Major Changes

 Remake in React JS.
-While a majority of the code could be kept in this change, map.js would need to be completely rebuilt, and the file structure would completely change.
+While a majority of the code could be kept in this change, map.js would need to be rebuilt, and the file structure would change.
+This change would make the map easier to build though and the end result would likely look better.

 ### General advice